apache/whimsy/MACOS.md

-Installation on Mac OS/X
+Installation on macOS
 ========================

-Step by step instruction on getting a full Whimsy test environment up and running on Mac OS/X.  Not all steps are required for every tool, but steps common to many tools are included here, and additional steps required for specific tools are linked at the bottom of these instructions.
+Step by step instruction on getting a full Whimsy test environment up and running on macOS.
+Not all steps are required for every tool, but steps common to many tools are included here, and additional steps required for specific tools are linked at the bottom of these instructions.
 See also the general [DEVELOPMENT.md](./DEVELOPMENT.md) configuration notes.

-:dizzy: **New!** For a simpler way to setup a Mac OSX machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local Whimsy instance.
+:dizzy: **New!** For a simpler way to setup a macOS machine, please check out the [setupmymac script](./SETUPMYMAC.md), which automates configuring and keeping updated a local Whimsy instance.

 Install Homebrew
 ----------------

-Homebrew is a package manager for OSX, which is used to install other tools.
+Homebrew is a package manager for macOS, which is used to install other tools.
 Follow the instructions from [brew.sh](https://brew.sh/).
 You might have to change shells if you are using csh.
 Bash and zsh work fine.
 Be sure to read the Homebrew prerequisites; you may need part(s) of Apple's XCode.